kelseyhightower/event-gateway-on-kubernetes/README.md

 This guide will walk you through provisioning a multi-node [Event Gateway](https://github.com/serverless/event-gateway) cluster on Kubernetes.
 The goal of this guide is to introduce you to the Event Gateway and get a feel for the role it plays in a Serverless Architecture.

+This guide will also demostrate how events can be routed across a diverse set of computing environments including Function as a Service (FaaS) offerings and containers running on Kubernetes.

 ## Tutorial

 This tutorial assumes you have access to a Kubernetes 1.9.6+ cluster and [Google Cloud Functions](https://cloud.google.com/functions)*.